 Even if you don’t think you will ever stay at a hotel chain or fly a certain airline, go ahead and sign up.
 From time to time, there will be opportunities to earn free points.

-Two years ago, Marriott gave away 500 points every Sunday for answering a (very easy) Twitter question about the NFL using a specific hashtag.
-Also, you can get Delta points for every Seahawks passing yard during home games because of a promotion.
+In 2017, Marriott gave away 500 points every Sunday for answering a (very easy) Twitter question about the NFL using a specific hashtag.
+Similarly, for the last few years, I’ve been earning Delta points for every Seahawks passing yard during home games because of a promotion.
 I earned more than 3,000 Skymiles in 2018.

 I also link all my accounts with different dining programs to earn points (more on that below).
 You can literally not try, and you will still earn points and miles if sign up for these programs.